JoseRoca/AfxNova/docs/Databases/CSQLite Class.md

 ' Binding
 '#CONSOLE ON
 #define UNICODE
-#INCLUDE ONCE "Afx/AfxWin.inc"
+#INCLUDE ONCE "AfxNova/AfxWin.inc"
-#INCLUDE ONCE "Afx/CSQLite3.inc"
+#INCLUDE ONCE "AfxNova/CSQLite3.inc"
-USING Afx
+USING AfxNova

 ' // Optional: Specify the DLL path and/or name
 ' // This allows to use a DLL with a different name that sqlite3.dll, ' // located anywhere, avoiding the need to have multiple copies of the same dll.
-DIM pSql AS CSQLite = "sqlite3_32.dll"
+DIM pSql AS CSQLite = "sqlite3_64.dll"
-print pSql.m_hLib
+IF pSql.m_hLib = NULL THEN END

 ' // Create a new database in memory
 ' // I'm deleting and recreating the database for testing purposes